single-spa/single-spa.js.org/docs/getting-started-overview.md

 ## Architectural Overview

 single-spa takes inspiration from modern framework component lifecycles by applying lifecycles to entire applications.
 It was born out of Canopy's desire to use React + react-router instead of being forever stuck with our AngularJS + ui-router application, and now single-spa supports almost any framework.
-Since Javascript is notorious for the short-life of its many frameworks, we decided to make it easy to use whichever frameworks you want.
+Since JavaScript is notorious for the short-life of its many frameworks, we decided to make it easy to use whichever frameworks you want.

 single-spa apps consist of the following: